 Smart locks are one of the more popular smart home devices, because they add an extra layer of security and convenience to your house.
 But not everyone wants a high-tech looking gadget bolted to their door.
 Once the Level Bolt is installed, it disappears from sight, maintaining the aesthetics of your door from both the inside and out.
 It works well, and syncs seamlessly with Apple HomeKit.

 However, there’s a few things that separate the Level Bolt from the best of the best smart locks, like the August Wi-Fi Smart Lock.
-For one, the Level Bolt only works with HomeKit, which leaves out the two most popular smart home platforms.
-And while the Level Bolt can automatically lock itself after you’ve left, it can’t tell if your door has been left open.
+While the Level Bolt can automatically lock itself after you’ve left, it can’t tell if your door has been left open.
+And while we like that it now works with Alexa, we wish you didn't need a bridge to connect it to Wi-Fi.